 5. “Are you pregnant?”

 Finally, the classic don’t–touch-that-with-a-ten-foot-pole question!
+A common but equally risky variation is, “When are you due?” (before you’re actually sure she’s pregnant).
 The potential for awkwardness is sky high when you venture this query.
 Stay away.

 A better question: There isn’t one.
 I don’t ask even when their belly could knock a man over at 30 yards.
 Let them volunteer the info — it’s bound to come up in conversation.